-A pre-existing ailment (PEA) is one where signs or symptoms of your ailment, illness or condition, in the opinion of a medical practitioner appointed by TUH (not your own doctor), existed at any time during the six months preceding the day on which you purchased your hospital insurance or upgraded to a higher level of hospital cover.
+A pre-existing ailment is one where signs or symptoms of your ailment, illness or condition, in the opinion of a medical practitioner appointed by us (not your own doctor), existed at any time during the six months preceding the day on which you purchased your hospital insurance or upgraded to a higher level of hospital cover.
 The only person authorised to decide that an ailment is pre-existing is the medical practitioner appointed by us.
-The fund medical practitioner must, however, consider any information regarding signs and symptoms provided by your treating medical practitioner(s).
+Our fund medical practitioner must consider any information regarding signs and symptoms provided by your treating medical practitioner(s).

-The pre-existing ailment rule still applies even if your ailment, illness or condition was not diagnosed prior to joining the hospital table.
-The only test is whether or not, in the six months prior to joining your current hospital table signs and symptoms:
+The pre-existing ailment rule applies even if your ailment, illness or condition was not diagnosed prior to joining the hospital cover.
+The only test is whether or not, in the six months prior to joining your hospital cover, signs and symptoms:

 If the ailment, illness or condition is considered pre-existing: